seek4science/seek/help/user-guide/roles.md

 # Specialist user roles
-SEEK has a number of specialist roles to which users can be defined
+SEEK has a number of specialist roles to which users can be assigned

 Programme specific roles: